 Outreach

 Part of AirUCI's mission is to share the results of our research with the general public by providing outreach opportunities.
-This is done in addition to the many papers we publish in scientific journals that reach the scientific community and the multiple presentations we give each year at high-level scientific conferences.
+This is done in addition to the papers we publish in scientific journals and the presentations and posters we present each year at scientific conferences.
+For example, we occasionally host public lectures by noted scientists such as Astronaut Tracy Caldwell Dyson.

 Summer Research Posts at AirUCI

 Depending on resources, AirUCI researchers may be available for local classroom presentations on topics related to atmospheric chemistry, such as air quality and how it relates to climate change, indoor and outdoor air pollution, careers in chemistry, and environmental issues.
-We are often called upon to participate in educational science events such as Science Workshops, STEM Days or Science Fairs.
+We may also be available to participate in educational science events such as Science Workshops, STEM Days or Science Fairs.
+Our presentations are ideal for high school classes in chemistry or environmental science.

-These presentations are ideal for classes in Chemistry, Environmental Science, or other grade 7-12 science courses.
-To arrange a classroom visit to your school or a tour of our labs, contact Melissa Sweet at 949-824-2628.
+To arrange a classroom visit to your school or a tour of our labs, contact Sherry Tsai at sherrymt@uci.edu.

 Past Outreach Events